When designing a new enclosure, there are three groups that need to be accounted for:

-All of the needs of the species are taken into account when designing an enclosure; such as their behaviour, reproduction, habitat, feeding, and activity.
-For example, an animal that lives in the trees needs to be provided with lots of opportunities for climbing on ropes and branches.
+All of the needs of the species are taken into account when designing an enclosure, such as their behaviour, reproduction, habitat, feeding, and their adaptations.

-Normal group size of a species is taken into account when deciding how many animals are to be housed in the enclosure, which in turn affects the design.
+Normal group size of a species is considered when deciding how many animals are to be housed in the enclosure, which in turn affects the design.

-For example, a solitary animal, such as a tiger, will generally be kept on their own, while the aim is to keep social animals in suitable groups such as most primate species.
+For example, a solitary animal, such as a leopard, will generally be kept on their own, whereas social animals are kept in suitable groups such as most primate species.
 It is important to provide them with sufficient space to sleep, feed, play and have enough space to reduce the chances of conflicts occurring within the group.

 You can read about some of the enclosure designs at Colchester Zoo below: